highcharts/node-export-server/README.md

 Essentially, all options can be configured through `.env`, the CLI, and prompts, with one exception: the `HIGHCHARTS_ADMIN_TOKEN`, which is only available as an environment variable.

+## Options Validation

+By default, options validation is enabled, and it is recommended to keep it enabled to ensure that the provided options are correctly checked, validated, and parsed, allowing the exporting process to function without issues.
+However, it is possible to disable validation (by setting the `validation` option to **false**) if you are confident in the accuracy of the data you provide.
+Additionaly, when used as a Node.js module, each API function that updates global options with the provided data also offers the ability to validate the data.

 ## Default JSON Config

 The JSON below represents the default configuration stored in the `./lib/schemas/config.js` file.
 If no `.env` file is found (more details on the file and environment variables below), these options will be used.
 The configuration is not recommended to be modified directly, as it can typically be managed through other sources.